Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Introduction

 To implement the identification results, I propose a novel estimation method.
-Existing DDC estimation methods which focus on the parametric case\footnote{In principle, standard DDC models may be semiparametric in the presence of continuous covariates, but, in practice, continuous covariates are often discretized and treated as such for estimation.} \parencite{aguirregabiria2002swapping,arcidiacono2011conditional} do not apply to the model of this paper, as the distribution of unobserved heterogeneity may be an infinite dimensional parameter of interest.
+Existing DDC estimation methods which focus on the parametric case\footnote{In principle, standard DDC models may be semiparametric in the presence of continuous covariates, however, in practice, continuous covariates are often discretized and treated as such for estimation.} \parencite{aguirregabiria2002swapping,arcidiacono2011conditional} do not apply to the model of this paper, as the distribution of unobserved heterogeneity may be an infinite dimensional parameter of interest.
 Similarly, the computational complexity of DDC models means that immediately available nonparametric methods (such as sieve likelihood estimation) may be impractical.
-To address these issues I propose a two-step sieve M-estimator, and show it is consistent for the distribution of permanent unobserved heterogeneity.
+To address these issues I propose a two-step sieve M-estimator, and show it is consistent for the model parameters.
 I also propose a computationally convenient sieve space based on \textcite{heckman1984method}.
 Intuitively, the estimator approximates the possibly continuous distribution of permanent unobserved heterogeneity by a discrete distribution.
-In this set up, the `fixed grid' of support points of the approximating distribution is a tuning parameter of the sieve estimator.
-Computationally, this estimator is identical to an estimator for a model with finite types, but instead of the support points being a key identifying assumption, they are simply a tuning parameter.
+In this setup, the `fixed grid' of support points of the approximating distribution is a tuning parameter of the sieve estimator.
+Computationally, this estimator is identical to an estimator for a model with finite types, but instead of the number of support points being an identifying assumption, it is simply a tuning parameter.

-As an alternative use for the identification results, I consider the case that the applied econometrician wishes to maintain the standard assumption that permanent unobserved heterogeneity is discrete.
-In this case, a key modeling decision is how to choose the number of support points of unobserved heterogeneity.
-There are rigorous methods to estimate the number of support points \parencite{kasahara2014non,kwon2019estimation}, which have been used in practice \parencite{igami2016unobserved}.
-However, without additional assumptions, the estimators are consistent for only a \textit{lower bound} on the number of support points in general.
-I show that my identification arguments imply that the estimator of \textcite{kwon2019estimation} is consistent for the number of support points of unobserved heterogeneity, if it is assumed to be finite.